s1n7ax/nvim-window-picker/README.md

     -- defined by this plugin. if you pass in a function to "filter_func" -- property, you are on your own filter_rules = {
+        -- when there is only one window available to pick from, use that window -- without prompting the user to select autoselect_one = true,

+        -- whether you want to include the window you are currently on to window -- selection or not
+        include_current_win = false,

         -- filter using buffer options
         bo = {
-            -- if the file type is one of following, the window will be ignored filetype = { 'NvimTree', "neo-tree", "notify" },
+            -- if the file type is one of following, the window will be ignored filetype = { 'NvimTree', 'neo-tree', 'notify' },

-            -- if the buffer type is one of following, the window will be ignored buftype = { 'terminal' },
+            -- if the file type is one of following, the window will be ignored buftype = { 'terminal' },
         },